dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 ## Set up GitHub Actions CI/CD workflow and automatically deploy to GitHub Pages

-Of course, this setup wouldn't be complete without a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline that helps to deploy our code to production whenever we push changes to our [repository](https://en.wikipedia.org/wiki/Repository).
-So in this post, I'll also teach you how to deploy your Next.js project to [GitHub Pages](https://pages.github.com/) using [GitHub Actions](https://github.com/features/actions).

 GitHub Pages is a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.
 You can host your site on GitHub's `github.io` domain or your own custom domain.
 It's free to use as long as your repository is set to _public_.

-With [GitHub Actions](https://github.com/features/actions), it's easier than ever to bring CI/CD directly into your workflow right from your repository.
+With GitHub Actions, it's easier than ever to bring CI/CD directly into your workflow right from your repository.

 I am actually using these two technologies to deploy this tech blog website of mine that you're currently looking at.